pborenstein/twohorses/src/twohorses.md

 ![](img/twoheaded.png)

 <p class="drop">Some time ago, out in the country, there lived two
-horses: a white horse, and a brown horse.</p>
+horses: a white horse, and a brown horse.
 The two horses were best friends.
 They had grown up together,
 they lived in the same barn,
 had adjoining stalls,
 and they liked each other
 very much.
-They were very happy horses.
+They were very happy horses.</p>

 Every morning,
 at a little past breakfast,